 All pupils in the Senior School are allocated a member of staff to act as their personal tutor.
-This person has responsibility for overseeing the children's academic progress and pastoral wellbeing.
+These tutors have responsibility for overseeing the children's academic progress and pastoral wellbeing.

-Sex Education
+Sex education

 The School provides sex education in the basic curriculum for all pupils, in which pupils are encouraged and guided by moral principles and taught to recognise the value of family life.